-A while ago, Kubernetes announced that it was deprecating Docker.
+A while back, Kubernetes announced that it was deprecating Docker.
 Actually, it was deprecating something called dockershim, and Docker alongside it.
 Roughly one year after the announcement, Docker was completely removed from Kubernetes.

 Kubernetes Dropping Docker: What Is Happening?

-Here are the short answers to these above questions:
+Here are the short answers to the above questions:

 - "Docker containers" will still work smoothly under Kubernetes.
 In fact, so-called Docker containers are not really Docker-specific.
 They follow a standard created by the OCI organization: Open Container Initiative.
-This standard defines how containers should be built, how they should be packaged, so that any tool can work with them, no matter if it's Docker, or something else.
+This standard defines how containers should be built and how they should be packaged so that any tool can work with them, no matter if it's Docker or something else.

 - We don't need to modify our current containers.
 They run the same under Docker, containerd, or whatever kind of container engine we use.
 We say "container engine" loosely here as the technical term for this is actually container runtime.
 This runtime is responsible for most things revolving around containers.
 It is responsible for downloading and uploading images, starting and stopping containers, configuring networking for them, and so on.

 What Was Dockershim?
-Why Kubernetes Dropping Docker Support?
+Why Is Kubernetes Dropping Docker Support?

 Let's find an easy way to understand how it worked.